davidjeddy/auto-gourcer/readme.md

  - As a [container service](./docs/readme_container.md) (recommended)
  - As a [PHP / Composer package](./docs/readme_php.md) (NOT recommended)

-# SCM host Integrations

-Currently only [BitBucket](https://bitbucket.com) is supported; others are planned.

 # RoadMap

  - 0.1.0 Initial Alpha release